What Can SGSAH do for you?

 SGSAH AHRC Doctoral Training Partnership

 SGSAH operates the AHRC Doctoral Training Partnership for Scotland.
 We offer around 50 studentships per year, in any Arts and Humanities discipline which gives access to a core training programme and additional funding streams to support the development of the funded PhD researcher.
-Information relating to these funding streams is accessible by funded students through the AHRC intranet.
+Information relating to these funding streams is accessible by funded students through the internal communications channel.

 Funding for you to develop and deliver innovatiove, collaborative doctoral training